Charity Supporters & Volunteers

 Enter our Charity Supporters & Volunteers section to find our news of our local work and the various ways to support, pray and join in.

-Enter our Schools Information & Bookings section for school staff to discover what we have to offer local primary and secondary schools.
+Enter our Schools Information, Bookings and Video Resources section for school staff to discover what we have to offer local primary and secondary schools.

 For two decades, the majority of schools across Southport, Formby and surrounding areas have benefitted through assemblies, lessons, presentations and extra-curricular clubs and activities.
 These have been delivered by our employed schools worker, a team of local church volunteers, a Pais Project team of gap year apprentices, and most recently a part time sports ministry leader.

 Our aim is to see this work continue, grow and develop through working in partnership with local schools and local churches, in order to see that great impact across Southport in the years to come, which is very much in our hearts and prayers.

 - David Taberner, Schools Worker

 + To contribute to the educational, moral and spiritual development of young people by working in partnership with teachers, youth leaders and other schools workers.